Bob Wiseman: Touring and theatre

 Wiseman toured with Feist, Final Fantasy, Ron Sexsmith, and Scott Thompson and was a guest performer with Wilco, The Wallflowers, Eugene Chadbourne, Jimmy Carl Black (of Frank Zappa), Edie Brickell, Michelle Wright, Ashley MacIsaac & Garland Jeffries.
 Videos on YouTube of Wiseman songs performed with Feist ("You Don't Love Me"), Serena Ryder ("White Dress") Sexsmith ("All The Trees)".

-Artists who covered Bob songs include The Madawaska String Quartet, UIC, Leah Abramson, The Bourbon Tabernacle Choir, Michael Holt, Change of Heart, Magali Meagher, Tom St. Louis, Ben Bootsma and The Blind Venetians.
+Artists who covered Wiseman's songs include The Madawaska String Quartet, UIC, Leah Abramson, The Bourbon Tabernacle Choir, Michael Holt, Change of Heart, Magali Meagher, Tom St. Louis, Ben Bootsma, and The Blind Venetians.

 Wiseman makes super 8 films and videos that he accompanies live on accordion, guitar or piano.
-He tours/ performs with these films in Europe, United States, New Zealand and Canada subtitling them when necessary.
+He tours/ performs with these films in Europe, United States, New Zealand, and Canada, subtitling them when necessary.
 Wiseman is the only live musician on John Oswald's 1988 release Plunderphonics.
 He was on the board of directors for LIFT, TAIS, The Tranzac & the Blocks Recording Club label in Toronto.
-In 2019 he obtained his master's degree in Environmental Studies from York University and currently is in the PhD program at the International Institute for Critical Studies in Improvisation.
+In 2019, he obtained his master's degree in Environmental Studies from York University and currently is in the PhD program at the International Institute for Critical Studies in Improvisation.